A Guide to Refinancing Student Loans | SoFi

-Upon graduating, the average student loan borrower has just over $37,000 in student loan debt.
-Meanwhile, the average graduate student holds significantly more — sometimes up to hundreds of thousands of dollars.
+After graduation, the average student loan borrower has $38,375 in student loan debt, according to the Education Data Initiative.
+Meanwhile, the average graduate student holds significantly more — approximately $92,997.

-If you’re tired of paying hundreds or even thousands of dollars toward student loan debt, there’s some good news: You can apply for student loan refinancing.
-Refinancing through a private lender could give you the opportunity to lower the interest rates on your loans and save money over the life of the loan.
-However, you do lose access to federal benefits, so make sure you fully understand how refinancing works before moving forward.
+If you’re looking for a little relief from student loan debt, one option to consider is student loan refinancing.
+Refinancing through a private lender may give you the opportunity to lower the interest rates on your loans and save money over the life of the loan.

 How Student Loan Refinancing Works

-Student loan refinancing is the process of paying off your existing loan loans with a new loan.
+Student loan refinancing is the process of paying off your existing student loans with a new loan from a private lender.
 Ideally, the new loan would have a better interest rate or better terms.
-For example, the borrower may want to switch from a fixed rate to a variable rate or extend the term in order to lower their monthly payments.
+For example, a borrower may want to switch from a fixed rate loan to a variable rate loan or extend the term of the loan in order to lower their monthly payments.
 (Note: You may pay more interest over the life of the loan if you refinance with an extended term.)

-To understand why a borrower might refinance, it helps to first understand the major parts of a student loan.
+You might be wondering, is refinancing student loans worth it?
+To understand why a borrower might refinance, it helps to first understand the major components of a student loan.
 Every student loan is comprised of the following variables:

 1. The value of the loan (the “principal”)